 A simple example

-Consider this basic scene, which contains buildings and three text display signs from the Framed signs module:
+Consider this basic scene, which contains buildings from the Octorooms module and three text display signs from the Framed signs module:

 If we were to view those signs from a long distance, it wouldn’t be possible to read the text.
 Normally, you would have to either walk closer to the signs or use the camera tools in the viewer to manually move your camera to a place where the signs are readable.